 Tell us about your role at Inspired?

-I have now been a Fundraising Coordinator at Inspired Adventures for over two months and I absolutely love it.
+I have now been a Fundraising Coordinator at Inspired Adventures for over 2 months and I absolutely love it.
 Each day I get to help people to realise their passions, challenge themselves, teach them to be persistent and help them grow into the best possible person they can be.
 I find that I am so touched by peoples’ personal stories and it is so inspiring to hear the backgrounds people come from and the obstacles they overcome to partake in our charity challenges.
 It is really heart-warming to see someone who is hesitant at first, really start to believe in themselves.
 As they begin to fundraise for an amazing cause and achieve their training goals, that’s when they really start to shine and grow, and it’s just the best being able to be a part of that.

 What would be your dream adventure?